utzcoz/utzcoz.github.io/_posts/2020-03-30-Introduce-SystemUI-TunerService.markdown

 ```

 The `TunerServiceImpl` will store setting value to `Settings.Secure`, and the setting value is the user's tuning selection.
 And it uses the `ContentObserver` to observe the setting value changed, and if it receives the value changed event, it will invoke the `onTuningChanged` of `Tunable` instance that combined with the setting key.
+So if we want to listen the tuner settings key, and response to its changing, we can use `ContentResolver` to do it.
+For example, I did it for the BoringdroidSystemUI to reload it after tuner keys changed in commit [ Reload BoringdroidSystemUI after tuner changed ](https://github.com/boringdroid/vendor_packages_apps_BoringdroidSystemUI/commit/5e9c5a7e5658c2c2fba0bd64d47380fa4f92fd67).

 ### `Tunable`